 Sadly, John Cooper died not long after the move to Brickhill – but in 1969, Peter Ledger moved from Bristol to Brickhill to lead the church, and during this period some radical change took place.

 Brickhill Baptist grew and grew.
 The church came into a fresh understanding of who the Holy Spirit is and a massive spiritual transformation took place.
 Elders were appointed, the church building was expanded to accommodate more people, and church planting became an integral part of the mission.
 Brickhill Baptist Church became part of New Frontiers, a family of churches working together.
 Peter stepped down from leading the church in 1997 and Paul Woodward, whom Peter had brought onto the team, began to lead.

 God was ever-faithful, and Paul’s leadership established the church on a foundation of God’s grace while sending people out to other churches across the world.

 The Turn of the Century...

-In 2013, we planted a new church site: All Nations South.
-Operating in the south of the town at Bedford Academy School, God worked and blessed the church enormously through it.
+2013 also saw us plant a new church site: All Nations South.
+Operating in the south of the town at Bedford Academy, God worked and blessed the church enormously through it.
 The COVID pandemic meant that the South site had to close in 2020 – but God’s plans are perfect, and reaching south Bedford is still very much on All Nations’ heart.